czbiohub-sf/cerebra/paper/paper.md

 ## `germline-filter`

-If the research project is centered around a "tumor/pathogenic vs control" question, then `germline-filter` is the proper starting point.
+If the research project is centered around a "tumor vs. normal" question, then `germline-filter` is the proper starting point.
-This module removes germline variants that are common between the control and the experimental tissue so as to not bias the results by including non-pathogenic variants.
+This module removes germline variants that are common between the tumor and the normal samples so as to not bias the results by including variants unlikely to be pathogenic for this particular disease.
-The user provides a very simple metadata file (see [USAGE.md](https://github.com/czbiohub/cerebra/blob/messing-w-docs/docs/USAGE.md)) that indicates which experimental samples correspond to which control samples.
+The user provides a very simple metadata file (see [USAGE.md](https://github.com/czbiohub/cerebra/blob/messing-w-docs/docs/USAGE.md)) that indicates which tumor samples correspond to which normal samples.
-Using the [vcfpy](https://pypi.org/project/vcfpy/) library we quickly identify shared variants across control/experimental matched VCF files, then write new VCFs that contain only the unique variants [@vcfpy].
+Using the [vcfpy](https://pypi.org/project/vcfpy/) library we quickly identify shared variants across tumor/normal matched VCF files, then write new VCFs that contain only the unique variants [@vcfpy].
 These steps are performed by a [subprocess pool](https://pypi.org/project/pathos/) so that we can process multiple discreet chunks of input at the same time.

 The output of `germline-filter` is a set of trimmed-down VCF files, which will be used for the next two steps.
-If you do not have access to "control" tissue then proceed directly to `count-variants` or `find-peptide-variants`.
+If you do not have access to "normal" samples then proceed directly to `count-variants` or `find-peptide-variants`.

 ## `count-variants`